 Collaboration means we consult with our colleagues in matters large and small, and we know that our concerns are heard and addressed in an open and professional manner, including that an investigation will take place when warranted.
 We consult with our supervisors, coaches, partners/principals, ethics teams, Risk and Quality teams, Office of the General Counsel, Human Capital representatives, or others at PwC, particularly those in reporting lines.
 These people are responsible for addressing or escalating as necessary the issues brought to their attention.
 We raise issues using formal and informal methods as appropriate: in person, over the phone, and/or electronically.

-As well as the resources listed here, each firm in the PwC network provides a mechanism to report issues.
-There is also a confidential global Contact Us option.
+As well as the resources listed here, each firm in the PwC network provides a mechanism to report issues:

 The quality and impact of our work is critical to who we are as PwC professionals, and as a network of firms.
 Our sustained performance is part of how we create and build trust with our clients, in each other, and in our communities.

 We serve only clients that we’re competent to serve, who value our service, and who meet appropriate standards of legitimacy and integrity.
 We provide only services we are professionally capable of delivering.
 We collaborate to bring the necessary skills and innovation to our work.
 We deliver on our commitments.

 Our reputation is defined by trust, integrity, and achieving high quality sustainable value.
 Our continued success means upholding professional standards, adhering to applicable laws and regulations, and fulfilling ethical obligations while delivering high quality, innovative work.

 Our business judgment is free from bias, conflicts of interest or undue influence of others.
 We follow processes and procedures to identify and address any actual or potential conflicts of interests.